Pingal-co/pingal_simulator/README.md

 > A Vue.js project

-I am developing this Desktop and Web Simulator app to test the backend.
+I am developing this Desktop and Web Simulator app to test the backend (especially, the pingal_brain).
 If everything works, we can also use this as a fully functional desktop/web app.

 ## Build Setup